horenbergerb/horenbergerb.github.io/_posts/2020-07-14-inscribedrectangle.md

 To see that each step was a loop, watch the graphs of $g(L)$.
 You'll see it is always at the white points at the end and beginning of every loop.
 To drive this point home: this would *never* happen while walking around in $L$ or $L_{\phi}$.
 To those sets, North is North, and that's the end of it.
 But since $(z,w)$ and $(w,z)$ take you to the same place in $g(L)$, we can swap the points of our input pair and flip our orientations around.
 That's exactly what we did in step 2.

 So we use the mapping $g$ to "ignore" the order of our pair of points, and as a result, it ends up being a mobius strip.
 We can observe this by noting that there are now loops that flip your orientation around.
 With this, we're just about ready to tackle the final steps of this proof.
-We're going to talk about "erasing" the trival intersections of $L$ and $L_{\phi}$ along $\lambda \times {0}$, and then we're going to prove there are still some remaining intersections using these mobius strips.
+We're going to talk about "erasing" the trival intersections of $L$ and $L_{\phi}$ along $\lambda \times \{0\}$, and then we're going to prove there are still some remaining intersections using these mobius strips.

-## Smoothing Out the Boring Parts
+## Smoothing Out the Trivial Intersection

 ### A Review and a Summary